seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 *Enter Poet, followed by LUCILIUS, TITINIUS, and LUCIUS*

 **CASSIUS**
-How now! what’s the matter?
+How now! what's the matter?

 **Poet**
 For shame, you generals! what do you mean?
 Love, and be friends, as two such men should be;
-For I have seen more years, I’m sure, than ye.
+For I have seen more years, I'm sure, than ye.

 **CASSIUS**
 Ha, ha! how vilely doth this cynic rhyme!